wp-cool-tools/purify-wp-menues/README.txt

 == Changelog ==
 = 3.6.0 =
+* used strict ancestor class matching and preserved the first menu class when no ancestor class is found
 * corrected translation text domains, literal strings and numbered activation notice placeholders
 * added translator guidance for the activation notice placeholders
 * replaced the deprecated multisite lookup with get_sites() and restored the site context after each uninstall cleanup